SiteScore™ & PowerMap™

 Every site ranking, corridor recommendation, and advisory output Meridian produces is grounded in GridMind Inc.'s proprietary intelligence systems.
 This page documents the methodology — the scoring criteria, classification logic, and demand forecasting inputs that determine which nuclear-adjacent AI power sites Meridian advises clients to pursue and which to avoid.

-Across 4 proprietary institutional domains
+Across 6 weighted institutional domains

 Nuclear-adjacent parcels in the 2026 dataset